Shortcut to spin dynamics for quantum mixtures

 In Fig. \ref{fig:tF}, we show the behaviour of $\omega^2(t)/\omega_0^2$ as a function of $t/t_{\smalltriangleright\scalebox{.5}{|}}$ for different values of $\tau_{\smalltriangleright\scalebox{.5}{|}}/t_{\smalltriangleright\scalebox{.5}{|}}$ that are determined by the value of $|A|$.
 We observe that longer time leaps require larger variations in trapping strength, and consequently, in density.
 This must be considered in experimental realizations to avoid the gas leaving the strongly interacting regime that is assured for $g m/(\hbar^2 n(x=0,t)) \gg 1$ for all time.

 We have implemented the shortcut-to-dynamics protocol outlined above for the case $|A|=30$, which corresponds to a maximum change of the trapping potential of a factor $\sim 3$ and to a maximum variation of the density at the center of the trap of the $\sim 30\%$ at $t\simeq t_{\smalltriangleright\scalebox{.5}{|}}/2$.
 This choice fixes $\tau_{\smalltriangleright\scalebox{.5}{|}}=2.80 t_{\smalltriangleright\scalebox{.5}{|}}$.
 We have studied the time evolution of the spin densities (see Fig. \ref{fig:fast-forward-dens} for $n_\uparrow(t)$) and of the center of mass of the magnetization $d(t)$ (see Fig. \ref{fig:fast-forward}) for the case of 4+4 SU(2) fermions initially prepared in a domain wall configuration at $x=0$, where the spins up and down are located in the two opposite sides of the trap.
 In both Figs. \ref{fig:fast-forward-dens} and \ref{fig:fast-forward}, we compare the dynamics with and without using our shortcut-to-dynamics protocol, and we show that the dynamics at a time $t_{\smalltriangleright\scalebox{.5}{|}}+t'$ in the first case coincides with that at a time $\tau_{\smalltriangleright\scalebox{.5}{|}}+t'$ in the second case, as expected.
+It is important to remark that during the application of the shortcut-to-dynamics protocol ($0<t<t_{\smalltriangleright\scalebox{.5}{|}}$) not only there is a fast-forwarding of the dynamics, but also (see central panel of Fig. \ref{fig:fast-forward-dens}) a squeezing of the density [Eq. (\ref{spindensscaled})].
+Thus, if one would like to reconstruct the real-time dynamics from the contracted dynamics, both for the spin density and the center-of-mass of the magnetization [Eq. (\ref{ddt}) and Fig. \ref{fig:fast-forward}], the compression by the scaling factor $b(t)$ has to be taken into account in addition to the rescaled time $\tau(t)$.

 We note that the same shortcut-to-dynamics protocol can be repeated several times in the same experiment, so that one can have access to the spin long-time dynamics with a sequence of time leaps.
 Let us underline once more that the same protocol can be applied to any possible spin excitation in any mixture described by the Hamiltonian (\ref{ham}) in the limit of strong repulsive interactions, namely in situations where the total density behaves as that of a system of non-interacting fermions, and the spin-dynamics is driven by the total density.